JackSpagnoli/rust_features/README.md

 `assert_eq!(some_function(), "bar".to_string());` called from main inside `bin` will fail.

 I would expect with a `--release` flag set on the build that features exclusive to dev dependencies will not be included, but it looks like they are.

+I can't seem to get this to work with any combination of playing with default features, features, and dependencies.
+I'm not sure if I'm misunderstanding how features work, or if this is a bug.